JensDijkstra/Project-NAO/Design Report/DesignReport.md

   - Scores conclusion
   - What the NAO is like
     -[ ]  Personality
+    Real life Sifu's tend to be strict and serious.
+This strict way of teaching is not something most people want, when they are in the comfort of their own home.
+A logical way to make the NAO fit in the relaxed environment at home is to make him happy and even a little funny at times.
+    During the training NAO will watch you closely he gives you feedback in a relaxing manner.
+Not forcing you to improve or always pointing out the mistakes and leave out the positives.
+Users will feel that they can practice Tai Chi at their own pace.
+    When not in training, NAO is happy and occasionally tells jokes.
+If anything triggers the third party speech software, NAO will run the created text through Choregraph to keep the same tone as he did before the trigger.
     -[ ]  Speech
+    *Read above and give more info*
     -[ ]  Vision
     -[ ]  Name
+    Now that NAO is designed like a human, it's time to give NAO a human name.
+The name we settled on is Blue, since he (yes, Blue is a he) is coloured blue and blue stands for a healthy and long life in Chinese.
+This is also a reason people practice Tai Chi.
+A small detail that adds more meaning to the NAO robot.
 #### System Diagrams
-In this chapter the system diagrams that were made for designing purposeses of the NAO robot will be explained in detail.
+In this chapter the system diagrams that were made for designing purposes of the NAO robot will be explained in detail.
 ##### STM
 First there is the State Machine Diagram.
-This is the main diagram of the robot. all the functions in this diagram will be further elaborated in the activity diagrams or other diagrams below.
-As you can see after the program is uploaded to the robot it will start with a greeting.
-After that the robot will ask what you want to do and it will listen to your response. if you just want to socialize a bit you can do that.
-If you want to immidiatly start training you can ask NAO to start the training.
-If you don't respond for more than 50 seconds the robot will go into an idle state and it will only come out of it if you call it't name.
-If you still don't respond for more than 50 seconds again NAO will go into the valedication state and it will say it's goodby and finaly shut down.
-The same will happen if during the listening state you say goodbye.
+This is the main diagram of Blue.
+All the functions in this diagram will be further elaborated in the activity diagrams or other diagrams below.
+Right after Blue wakes up he will start with a greeting.
+After that he will ask what you want to do and listens to your response.
+If you just want to socialize you can also do that.
+If you want to immediately start training you can ask Blue to start the training.
+If you don't respond for more than 50 seconds, Blue will go into an idle state.
+He will only come out of idle if you call his name.
+If you still don't respond for another 50 seconds, Blue will go into the valediction state and he will say its goodbyes and shut down.
+Blue will also shut down if the user says goodbye first.
 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Diagrams/Photo's/STM%20NAO.png)
 ##### Greeting
-In the greeting state the robot will look at your face to see if it Recognizes you. if it does it greets you.
-If it doesn't it will try to learn your face. more about that in the face learning diagram.
+In the greeting state Blue will look at your face to see if he recognizes you.
+If he does, he greets you.
+If he doesn't he will try to learn your face.
+This is explained further in the face learning diagram.

 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Diagrams/Photo's/Greeting%20ACT.png)
 ##### Face learning
-When the robot goes into the learn face state it will first ask your name.
-It does this because a name needs to be linked to your face in the database.
-After you say your name it will greet you and simultaniasly scan for any face in front of it.
-If the face scan is succesfull The robot will give a succes messenge and continuou.
-If it fails the face scan it will give an error and you can try again.
-If it fails more than ten times the program will shut down.
+When Blue goes into the learn face state he will first ask your name.
+He does this because a name needs to be linked to your face in the database.
+After you say your name, he will greet you and simultaneously scan for any faces in front of him.
+If the face scan is successful, Blue will give a success massage and continue.
+If he fails the face scan he will give an error and you can try again.
+If this process fails more than ten times the program will shut down.
 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Diagrams/Photo's/Learning%20Face%20ACT.png)
 ##### Listening
-After the greeting NAO will ask what you want to do.
+After the greeting, Blue will ask what you want to do.
 You can respond to this with socializing or teaching.
-If you say something it does'n understand it will give an error and try again.
+If you say something he doesn't understand, he will give an error and try again.
 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Diagrams/Photo's/Listen%20ACT.png)
 ##### Teaching
-If you go for teaching you will get three options: you can ask for some information about Tai-Chi, you can start a full training program or you can do a single pose.
+If you choose to go for teaching you will get three options: you can ask for some information about Tai-Chi, you can start a full training program or you can do a single pose.
 ###### Information
-If you want information you just ask NAO a question and it will answer it.
-If NAO doesn't understand the question or it doesn't know the answer it will say: "Subject not known.
+If you want information you just ask Blue a question and he will answer it.
+If Blue doesn't understand the question or he doesn't know the answer, he will say: "Subject not known.
 Let's talk about something else", and you can try again.
 ###### Tai-Chi
 If you want the full training you can ask for the tai chi training.
-NAO will begin the lesson by telling you what you will need to do.
-After that it will do the first pose and asks you to repeat after it.
-If you do the pose correctly NAO will compliment you and it will continuou.
-If you do something wrong NAO will say what you do wrong and tell you what you need to do. it will repeat this untill you do the pose correctly.
-NAO will repeat this for every pose.
+Blue will begin the lesson by telling you what you will need to do.
+After that he will do the first pose and asks you to repeat after him.
+If you do the pose correctly, Blue will compliment you and then continue.
+If you do something wrong, Blue will say what you can improve and how to do that.
+This is repeated until you do the pose correctly.
+Blue will repeat this for every pose.
 ###### Single poses
 You can also ask to do a specific pose.
-NAO will do the same as with the Tai-Chi training but now only with one pose and it will stop if you are done with this pose.
+Blue will do the same as with the Tai-Chi training but now only with one pose and he will stop if you are done with this pose.
 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Diagrams/Photo's/Teaching%20ACT.png)
-##### Validication
+##### Valediction
-If you are done for the day you can say that you want to stop and NAO will go into the validication state.
-In this state it will give you some tips on how to continuou your training.
-It also asks if you have any last questions.
-If you do you can just ask NAO your question and it will give you an answer.
-NAO will repeat this untill you don't have any questions left.
-Lastly it will say goodbye and it will shut down.
+If you are done for the day, you can tell Blue you want to stop and he will go into the valediction state.
+In this state he will give you some tips on how to continue your training.
+He also asks if you have any questions.
+If you do, you can just ask Blue your question and he will give you an answer.
+Blue will repeat this until you don't have any questions left.
+Lastly he says goodbye and shuts down.

 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Diagrams/Photo's/Valedication%20ACT.png)
 ## 6. Conclusion